 Kopelman also has extensive experience in the corporate side of bankruptcies, being the seniormost member of the Kramer Levin corporate team in the firm's representations of the creditors' committees in the Chrysler, GM, and Capmark cases and of St. Vincent Catholic Medical Center.
 He is a graduate of Columbia Law School and Cornell and received a general course certificate from The London School of Economics.

-Pamela J. Packard is president and a member of the board of directors of the National Association of Corporate Directors (NACD) New York Chapter.
+Pamela J. Packard is president and a member of the board of directors of the NACD New York Chapter.
 She is recognized as an NACD Governance Fellow and holds the CERT Certificate in Cybersecurity Oversight.
-She has experience serving as chairman of the board and as a member and chairman of Audit, Compensation, and Nominating and Governance committees.
+She has experience serving as chair of the board and as a member and chair of audit, compensation, and nominating and governance committees.
 She is a qualified audit committee financial expert and has held senior management roles with P&L and operational responsibilities at a major public accounting and consulting firm.

 Packard is a former independent director and chair of the Audit Committee of BJI Holdings (Brown Jordan International), a leading designer, manufacturer, and marketer of quality home furnishings and contract furnishings.
 She is also a former member of the board of directors of BDO Seidman LLP (now BDO USA LLP), the U.S. member firm of BDO International and the fifth largest global accounting and consulting firm.
 She previously served on the advisory boards of Planitax Inc., a leading software-as-a-service provider to corporate tax departments, and Pension Governance LLC, a web-enabled information services company focused on the pension community.

-Packard served as chairperson of the board of directors of the Financial Planning Standards Board Ltd. and as chairperson of Audit, Compensation and Succession Planning, and Nominating and Governance Committees during her tenure as a member of the board of directors.
-She has also served as director and secretary of the Women's Forum Inc., a community of preeminent New York women leaders, and as director and president of the Financial Women's Association of New York, an organization dedicated to the advancement of women.
+Packard served as chairperson of the board of directors of the Financial Planning Standards Board Ltd. and as chairperson of the Audit, Compensation and Succession Planning, and Nominating and Governance Committees during her tenure as a member of the Board of Directors.
+She has also served as director and secretary of the Women's Forum Inc., a community of preeminent New York women leaders, and as director and president of the Financial Women's Association of New York, an organization dedicated to the advancement of women. .

 Maureen S. Bateman has been a director of Entergy Corporation since 2000 and is chair of the Personnel Committee and a member of the Nuclear and Audit Committees.
 Headquartered in New Orleans, Louisiana, Entergy Corporation is an integrated energy company engaged primarily in electric power production and retail distribution operations.
 It is the second-largest producer in the United States.